vuralevren/altogic-auth-next12/README.md

 }
 ```

-### Replacing pages/api/signUp.js with the following code:
+### Replacing `pages/api/signUp.js` with the following code:
-we have created an endpoint for users to register.
+We have created an endpoint for users to register.
 And here we are logging in by assigning the session token returned from altogic to the cookie.
 ```js
 // /pages/api/auth/sign-up.js
 import altogic from "../../../configs/altogic";